 Students who wish to pursue this course of action must first submit a completed graduate admission application and have their application materials reviewed by an academic department.
 After careful review of the students’ academic qualifications and their ability to succeed academically, the student is granted conditional acceptance into the Graduate School and admission into the IELI.
 Students must notify the Graduate School within 30 days of their acceptance whether they will pursue the ESL program option.
 Upon successful completion of these requirements, students may then enroll as a full-time student in their program of study.

-Contact the International Student Affairs Office, (716) 878-5331, for more information about services for international students and for specific questions regarding homeland security rules and regulations, student visas, I-20, contact the International Student Affairs Office.
+Contact the International Student and Scholars Services, (716) 878-5331, for more information about services for international students and for specific questions regarding homeland security rules and regulations, student visas, I-20, contact the International Student and Scholars Services.

-International students must show proof of financial support for the duration of studies on the Confidential Statement of Finances form.
-About $38,878 (USD) a year should be budgeted to cover expenses.
+International students must show proof of financial support for the duration of studies on the FSA-4 form.
 By the time they arrive on campus, international students should have arranged for the funds to cover their college career.
 Payment of all college-related expenses must be made prior to the beginning of each semester.
 Visit the International Student and Scholar Services website for information regarding the cost of attendance and visa requirements.

-International students are required to purchase SUNY International Health Insurance or have comparable coverage.
-The cost for the 2015-2016 academic year is $1,301 (USD).
-If a student possesses comparable health insurance, he or she is still required to purchase the medical evacuation coverage for $94.15.
+International students are required to purchase SUNY International Health Insurance.
 Services at the Weigel Health Center are available to all registered students free of charge regardless of insurance coverage.

 International students may live on or off campus.
-On campus, they may live in the international residence hall, which remains open during United States holidays, or in any other residence hall, provided they move out of the hall during the holidays.
+On campus, they may live in any residence hall, break housing can be requested for an additional fee and students may be relocated to the open buildings for breaks.
 If you intend to live on campus, you must have all your application materials and your application for housing in by June 1st.
 Visit the Residence Life Office, (716) 878-6808, for more information.